How a client has worked most effectively with agencies throughout their career.

 Any first-time meeting with a creative agency is usually preceded by seeing something else they’ve produced that catches our attention due to its creativity and innovation.
 Sometimes it’s due to a referral from a colleague or partner.
-A good website portfolio is incredibly important as it’s the first place we often look for other work samples to see the agency’s versatility, the scope of work and client roster.
+A good website portfolio is incredibly important as it’s the first place we often look for other work samples to see the agency’s versatility, scope of work and client roster.

 What do you look for when deciding which agencies to collaborate with?

 We look for an agency whose values align with our own organizational values.
-As a charitable community organization we also try to use, whenever possible, agencies within the region we serve and who actively support the community.
+As a charitable community organization, we also try to use, whenever possible, agencies within the region we serve and who actively support the community.
 Of course, all of that is for nought if their work doesn’t show a track record of success and innovation.
-The agencies we work with are often niche, focused on one or two specialities, but there also needs to be an understanding of how their niche fits into the marketer’s portfolio as a whole.
+The agencies we work with are often niche, focused on one or two specialties, but there also needs to be an understanding of how their niche fits into the marketer’s portfolio as a whole.

 How is working with a creative agency different from working with other types of vendors?

 I think anytime you can develop a rapport with a vendor, it increases the value and impact of the final product so I don’t want to undervalue relationships with other vendors.
 I do, however, believe that it’s important to think of the creative agency as a member of your Marketing & Communications Team.
 They need to understand the challenges, relationships and goals of our organization in order to help us deliver the best results.

 What do you hope to get out of a client-agency relationship?